Financial reporting

 Regardless of the type, each financial reporting dashboard has the same general goal: to simplify a complicated situation.
 You want to be able to see all relevant data at a glance and quickly transform that information into actionable insights.

 To do this, your modern financial dashboard needs to connect all these pieces of data, tell a story, and allow a user to drill down and investigate on an ad hoc basis.
+Whichever type of dashboard you're creating, be sure to follow some of these best practices:

 Keep it simple

+We all want to include as much information as possible, but that would defeat the purpose of a dashboard.
+Streamlined, business intelligence dashboards need to be focused and to the point.
 The best way to figure out which widgets to include is to determine what questions you want to be able to answer before designing your financial dashboard template.
 You should also decide who you want to be able to answer these questions, and what metrics will be most relevant to that person or group.
 One way to find out is to simply sit down with them and ask which KPIs they focus on most frequently.

-Keep the dashboard uncluttered by organizing areas of relevant information.
+Then, keep the dashboard uncluttered by organizing areas of relevant information.
 Ensure proper alignment and spacing between widgets to make the dashboard visually appealing and balanced.
 Use consistent margins, padding, and spacing between widgets to maintain a clean, organized appearance.

 Provide context and clarity